Warzone/PublicMaps/README.md

 ## Acknowledgements

-This repository represents the years of efforts made by Warzone staff, map developers, and contributors.
-Without them, none of this would have been possible.
-Kudos to them for their great work maintaining Warzone's maps.
+This repository represents the combined efforts of PGM contributors, map makers, and map developers since the original release of the plugin.
+Without them, this repository would not exist.
+Additionally, we'd like to credit the following:
+-   [MCResourcePile](https://mcresourcepile.github.io/) - for their hard work compiling and archiving hundreds of maps from several communities, making them available for public download and use.
+-   Overcast Community's [PublicMaps](https://github.com/OvercastCommunity/PublicMaps) - for their continued efforts maintaining and updating commercial map files and making them available for everyone.